fdev31/wlr-layout-ui/README.md

 _added in 1.6.11_

-Applies the first profile matching the set of monitors which are currently active:
+Applies the first profile (in alphabetical order) matching the set of monitors which are currently active:

 ```
 wlrlui -m